Response to climate change (initiatives for TCFD)

 The Ministry of Land, Infrastructure, Transport and Tourism recommends breaking the side glass with a glass breaker to escape, while the National Consumer Affairs Center of Japan recommends installing a hammer or similar device for emergency escapes.

-Japan Carlit Co., Ltd., which boasts the top share of the automotive emergency safety flares market, manufactures and sells the "Super Hiflare + Pick," which has an escape glass breaker attached to its tip.
+Carlit Co., Ltd., which boasts the top share of the automotive emergency safety flares market, manufactures and sells the "Super Hiflare + Pick," which has an escape glass breaker attached to its tip.

 In addition to contributing to increased safety in the event of automobile accidents and breakdowns, we are appealing to customers to switch from regular products as a way to prepare for safety in response to climate change.